NASW Standards for Clinical Social Work in Social Work Practice

 Standard 9.
 Independent Practice

-Clinical social workers shall have the right to establish an independent practice.
+Clinical social workers, when licensed to do so by state/jurisdiction laws, shall have the right to establish an independent practice.

 Interpretation

 Clinical social workers may establish an independent solo or group practice.
-When doing so, they shall ensure that all services, including diagnostic and treatment planning, meet professional standards.
-When clinical social workers employ staff, they, as employers, bear responsibility for the competency of all services provided; maintaining clinical and ethical standards; and upholding all local, state, and federal regulations.
+When doing so, they shall ensure that all services, including diagnoses and treatment planning, meet professional standards.
+When clinical social workers employ staff, they, as employers, bear responsibility for the competency of all services provided, maintaining clinical and ethical standards.

-To avoid conflicts of interest, clinical social workers who are both employed by agencies and have independent practices shall not refer agency clients to themselves without prior agreement with the agency and consent of the client.
-In addition, the clinical social worker shall have offered alternative options to the client, such as transferring the client to another treatment provider within the agency or terminating services.
+To avoid conflicts of interest, clinical social workers who are both employed by agencies and have independent practices shall not refer agency clients to themselves without prior agreement with the agency and informed consent of the client.
+As part of informed consent, clinical social workers should provide clients with all available options, including but not limited to transferring the client to another treatment provider in or outside of the agency, referrals to other appropriate treatment providers, and/or terminating services and supporting the client in choosing the option most appropriate for them.

 Standard 10.
 Cultural Competence